tremor-rs/tremor-www/static/language/prolog/ConnectFromPipeline.md

-The `ConnectFromPipeline` rule defines route from a pipeline instance.
+The `ConnectFromPipeline` rule defines a route from a pipeline instance.